How to access certificates of analysis online

 For Coregas products, a certificate of conformance (COC) is a guarantee of the content of the cylinder and the composition of the product.
 COCs are available for each size for gases in our standard range.
 Simply visit the relevant gas page, scroll to the table at the bottom and download from the right hand column.

-This is the most common classification of certification for calibration gas mixtures.
+Digital certificates are now available for calibration mixtures.
+If you have lost your certificate or need an electronic version, you can simply download the certificate from your account onto your computer, tablet or smart phone.
+This is the most common classification of certification for specialty gases such as calibration gas mixtures.
 In many applications the quality assurance that Coregas is able to provide with this certificate is adequate for customers' requirements.
-Upgrading to an internationally traceable certification at ISO 17025 or ISO Guide 34 level is possible for many gas mixtures if they are within our accreditation scope.
+Upgrading to an internationally traceable certification at ISO 17025 or ISO 17034 level is possible for many gas mixtures if they are within our accreditation scope.

-Both the ISO 17025 and the ISO Guide 34 or ISO 17034 accreditations are important but they have some differences.
-ISO 17025 is for testing gases as a calibration laboratory and ISO Guide 34 or ISO 17034 is for reference material production, so it is focused on traceability, stability, homogeneity and measurement uncertainty.
+Both the ISO 17025 and ISO 17034 accreditations are important but they have some differences.
+ISO 17025 is for testing gases as a calibration laboratory and ISO 17034 is for reference material production, so it is focused on traceability, stability, homogeneity and measurement uncertainty.

-There are four members of our Specialty Gases laboratory team at Yennora who are NATA signatories for our accredited ISO Guide 34 certificates.
+There are four members of our Specialty Gases laboratory team at Yennora who are NATA signatories for our accredited ISO 17034 certificates.
 Between them, they have 38 years of experience as NATA signatories for reference material production.
-In recent years, our Coregas reputation for quality and precision, and our ISO Guide 34-accredited specialty gas cylinders, have been traveling abroad.
+In recent years, our reputation for quality and precision, and our ISO 17034-accredited specialty gas cylinders, have been traveling abroad.
 Today, we supply to many multi-national companies, even as far away as Brazil.

-The updated version of ISO Guide 34, which is called ISO 17034:2016, will be implemented in the our specialty gases production facility in 2018.
-Preparation for this new accreditation has taken approximately one year to gather sufficient quality data and prepare the relevant processes.
-Additionally, preparation of the documentation for the assessment will take an additional 3 months.
-This is a highly labour-intensive process that requires the attention of the most expert members of our laboratory team.
+The updated version of ISO Guide 34, which is called ISO 17034:2016, was implemented in our specialty gases production facility in 2018.
+Preparation for this new accreditation took approximately a year to gather sufficient quality data and prepare the relevant processes, plus an additional three months to prepare the documentation for the assessment.
+This highly labour-intensive process required the attention of the most expert members of our laboratory team.
+We received our updated ISO 17034 accreditation certificate in March 2019.

 Our Coregas ISO 17025 and ISO 17034 accreditations are more than just one-off events; both accreditations must be re-assessed every 18 months by NATA to ensure that our quality systems remain under control.
 This is the extent that we go to in ensuring that our customers receive the premium quality calibration mixtures available in Australia.